 Misconceptions of the Gluten-Free Diet

 Many people only associate gluten with wheat and completely leave barley, rye, and triticale especially, out of the equation.
-It’s easy to overlook these other significant sources of gluten and opt for things are just wheat-free, when wheat-free does not always indicate gluten-free and this is a common misconception.
+It’s easy to overlook these other significant sources of gluten and opt for things that are just wheat-free, when wheat-free does not always indicate gluten-free and this is a common misconception.

 Wheat is also used often as a mixing or thickening agent meaning lots of sauces, dressings, and mixes contain gluten as well.
 This is why checking food labels is crucial for people who need to adopt a gluten-free diet.
-There are foods and products out there that we’d never suspect would have gluten but do, like soy sauce, gravy, certain supplements, fried foods, and hot dogs to name a few.
+There are foods and products out there that we’d never suspect would have gluten but do, like soy sauce, gravy, certain supplements, fried foods and hot dogs to name a few.

 Is It Good for Diabetes?

 For the cross-section of the population who live with both celiac and diabetes, a gluten-free diet might be helpful.
 That said, a popular study done by a group from Harvard found that higher risks of type 2 diabetes were found in people who had less gluten in their diets.
 There were a number of factors involved, among them that those who had less gluten also had less fiber in their diets as a result, which is a “known protective factor” in preventing type 2 diabetes (T2D).
 The study also observed that micronutrients are typically lacking in many gluten-free foods as opposed to those with gluten, leading to poorer health overall.